heatherholcomb/EffectsOfSpaceWeather/README.md

 #### To accept or reject the null hypothesis, i split the data into test and training sets, fit a linear regression model and looked at the Mean Squared Error as well as the coefficient
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinModelFinal_ISN_Temp.png" alt="How does ISN affect temperature" title="How does ISN affect temperature" />

+#### With MSE values at 223.03 and 208.70 are really high and tell me that we wont get a very good line of fit.
+#### our p value is = 5.90 which is above the .05 threshold so we would accept the null hypothesis and say that There is no Linear relationship between the ISN and Average Temperature.

 #### Simple Linear Regression model - How does ISN affect Wind Speed?
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearRegression_ISN_Wind.png" alt="How does ISN affect wind" title="How does ISN affect wind" />